 We truly are building a better South Africa through education!

-We believe the impact of the program is twofold.
+We believe the impact of the programme is twofold.
 The Individual intern is given the opportunity to follow their dream of becoming a teacher and ultimately will impact on South Africa’s education.
 The St Peter’s children benefit each day by having an additional teacher in their classroom.

 The school provides its expertise by providing class mentoring, training, evaluation and feedback.
 Our St Peter’s Foundation is constantly fundraising for the money needed to fund the programme.